 Ingrown hairs can be itchy and uncomfortable, especially if you've got a lot of them.
 You may notice pus inside the bumps.
 Or you may see the hair that's causing the problem.

 In men, ingrown hairs often pop up as a bunch of little bumps on the chin, cheeks, or neck after shaving.

 In women, ingrown hairs are common on the legs, as well as in the pubic area and armpits.
 You can also get ingrown hairs on your buttocks.

 Anyone can get an ingrown hair.
 But the problem is more common in people who have very curly or coarse hair.
 Curly hair is more likely to bend back and re-enter the skin, especially after it's been shaved or cut.

-Also, people with high levels of certain sex hormones can have excessive hair growth, which makes it more likely to get ingrown hairs.
+Also, people with high levels of certain sex hormones can have excessive hair growth, which makes it more likely to get ingrown hairs, especially after shaving.